 IISC’s most popular and sought after workshops are now available for delivery to your organization, network, or community.
-Consider the options and contact us for information about scheduling a workshop for your group.
+Consider the options and complete this form to request scheduling of a workshop for your group.
+Please note that we are scheduling workshops in late 2021 at the soonest, and more likely in 2022.

 Facilitative Leadership for Social Change (FL4SC) develops practical collaborative skills and tools for tapping the creativity, experience, and commitment of groups and provides participants with a forum in which to explore their challenges and aspirations as leaders.
 At the heart of the workshop are powerful leadership practices that, when fully embraced, create the conditions for people to move together from vision to action in extraordinary new ways.